ocryptocode/ocryptocode/README.md

 I am the CEO of https://x.com/vortex_capital_ , ambassador, and community builder

-I build a coding and a project building legacy — projects that reflect my passion.
+I build a coding and a project building legacy. that reflects my passion.
 These repositories act as proof-of-work (POW) and are part of one unified ecosystem

 This repository also serves as my resume, it's the beginning of everything